 The datasets on this page are shared under the Creative Commons Attribution 4.0 International License, meaning they can be used, adapted and added to, as long as the original source is cited.

-Forthcoming in 2018.
+2017.
 ‘From Adelaide to Genoa: Locating Catherine Martin’s Lost Fiction,’ in “How I Pawned My Opals” and Other Lost Fiction by Catherine Martin (Ed.
 Katherine Bode.
 Canberra: Orbiter Press).

 2016.
 ‘Book History in Australia since 1950,’ in Oxford History of the Novel in English: The Novel in Australia, Canada, New Zealand and the South Pacific since 1950 (Ed.
 Coral Howells, Paul Sharrad and Gerry Turcotte.
 Oxford: Oxford University Press).